 Medical Hold Removal

-If you are ready to get back to class, it’s time to apply for a medical hold removal.
+If you have been placed on medical hold and are ready to return to UCF to take classes, you must first apply for a medical hold removal.

 How to file a medical hold removal application: